Zaid-Ajaj/Feliz.Router/README.md

         ]
     ]
 ```
-### `Router.onUrlChanged` is everything
+### `router.onUrlChanged` is everything

 Routing in most applications revolves around having your application react to url changes, causing the current page to change and data to reload.
-Here is where `Router.onUrlChanged` comes into play where it triggers when the url changes giving you the *cleaned url segments* as a list of strings.
+Here is where `router.onUrlChanged` comes into play where it triggers when the url changes giving you the *cleaned url segments* as a list of strings.
 These are sample urls their corresposing url segments that get triggered as input of of `onUrlChanged`:
 ```fs
 segment "#/" => [ ]
 segment "#/home" => [ "home" ]